philc/book-notes/a guide to the good life - irvine.md

         catastrophe, can last indefinitely.
   * Saying grace before a meal can be a form of negative visualization.
 Transform an ordinary meal into a cause for celebration.
-  * Proud adults who look down on people who are satisfied.
-Argues that drive is not worth having if it comes at the expense of satisfaction.
+  * On proud adults who look down on people who are satisfied, the author argues that drive is not worth having if it comes at the expense of satisfaction.
     * "They have somehow gotten the idea that by refusing to take delight in the world, they are demonstrating their emotional maturity: to take delight in things, they think, is childish."
   * "Enjoy and appreciate what you have without clinging to it."